Mescaline: Trip killers

+Monoamine oxidase inhibitors

 It is unclear whether mescaline is metabolized by monoamine oxidase (MAO) enzymes or whether monoamine oxidase inhibitors (MAOIs) might increase the effects of mescaline.
+No clinical studies of mescaline in combination with MAOIs are known to have been published.
 However, there are preliminary reports that harmala alkaloids, which are reversible inhibitors of monoamine oxidase A (RIMAs), may potentiate the effects of mescaline in humans, and the combination of mescaline or mescaline-containing cacti with harmala alkaloids has been referred to as "peyohuasca".
 In accordance with these findings, the harmala alkaloid and RIMA harmine has been reported to augment the effects of mescaline in animals.
+On the other hand, Daniel Trachsel has stated that mescaline is not metabolized by MAO, instead being metabolized by semicarbazide-sensitive amine oxidase (SSAO), and hence that MAOIs that do not also inhibit SSAO should have no effect on the metabolism of mescaline.
+Accordingly, the MAOI iproniazid did not potentiate the behavioral effects of mescaline in rats.